-Forget about the mail and the late night run to the post office - e-File from the comfort of home.
+Forget about the mail and the late night run to the post office -e-File from the comfort of home.

 If you are expecting a refund, or owe no tax, or owe tax but are not sending a payment, use the yellow address label attached to the envelope.
-If the envelope or label is missing, send the return to: Arizona Department of Revenue, PO Box 52138, Phoenix AZ 85072-2138 (PO Box 29205, Phoenix AZ 85038-9205 if there is a bar code in the box between lines 13 and 29 of your return).
+If the envelope or label is missing, send the return to: Arizona Department of Revenue, PO Box 52138, Phoenix AZ 85072-2138.

 If you are sending a payment with this return, use the white address label attached to the envelope.
-If the envelope or label is missing, send the return to: Arizona Department of Revenue, PO Box 52016, Phoenix AZ 85072-2016 (PO Box 29204, Phoenix AZ 85038-9204 if there is a bar code in the box between lines 13 and 29 of your return).
+If the envelope or label is missing, send the return to: Arizona Department of Revenue, PO Box 52016, Phoenix AZ 85072-2016.